7zquiel/dio-desafio-github/Git-Github/Git.md

 ---

-- git clone <link> ->                         clones a repository using the URL of the project
+- git clone < URL > ->                         clones a repository using the URL of the project